DIVIDE

 -

-To trap division-by-zero, you can use the FAIL IF OVERFLOW instruction.
+To trap division-by-zero, you can use the

 Euclidean division

 For historical reasons, most CPUs and programming languages such as C and Rust implement truncated division, where the remainder can be a negative number if the dividend is negative.
-Chombit's DIVIDE instruction performs truncated division by default.
+Chombit's divide instruction performs truncated division by default.
 The Hybrix language's / and % operators are implemented this way.

 The table below illustrates the differences: